Breakfast Casserole with Bacon and Potatoes

 To Make it Lower Calorie: use 1/2 the amount of bacon.
 If you want to opt for a lower fat cheese or less cheese, this will also save you calories!

-How to make Bacon Egg and Cheese Casserole
+How to make the Egg Casserole

-Breakfast Casserole with Bacon FAQs
+Breakfast Casserole Recipe FAQs

 - Oven Roasted Potatoes or Sweet Potato Home Fries